 Adam began his cello studies at age 4 and, from a very early age, became a regular award winner at local and provincial competitions.
 He competed at the national level during his high school years before continuing his musical studies at University.
 He holds a Bachelor of Music Honours Performance Degree and a Diploma in Chamber Music from Wilfrid Laurier University (Waterloo, Ontario), a Master of Music Performance degree from The Hartt School (Connecticut), and a Doctor of Musical Arts degree from University of Colorado Boulder.
 His principal teachers include Sally Gross, Paul Pulford, Simon Fryer, Mihai Tetel and Judith Glyde.
 He has also studied with András Fejér, Thomas Heinrich, Aldo Parisot and Shauna Rolston.

 A devoted chamber musician he has performed and worked with members of the Takacs, St. Lawrence, Emerson, Juilliard, Tokyo and Penderecki String Quartets.
-In 2016 he co-founded "TetraCello," a cello quartet and "Pyxis Reckon," a string trio both based in the greater Denver area.
-He is currently assistant principal of the Stratus Chamber Orchestra and has performed with the Boulder Philharmonic.
+In 2016 he co-founded TetraCello, (www.tetracello.com) a cello quartet based in the greater Denver area, which in addition to providing amazing cello ensemble music performances, strives to continue the growth of the cello community in Denver.
+He is currently principal cello of Stratus Chamber Orchestra, a member of Boulder's Green Room Artists and performers on occasion with the Boulder Philharmonic.

 In addition to his musical endeavors Adam is owner and photographer at AR Pictures (http://www.adamriggspictures.com), and resides in Denver with his wife, Jessica.

 Large Chamber Ensemble Works